Donna Martin, Hakomi Education Network Trainer:

 Our training style is both experiential and multi-level.

-This new training approach, with roots in Ron’s Higher Ground training, is based on experiential non-linear learning for personal and community development.
+This training approach, now being adapted to online learning, with roots in Ron’s Higher Ground training, is based on experiential non-linear learning for personal and community development.
 It teaches the basics of Hakomi and focuses primarily on teaching and developing those aspects of the method which research now shows to be most important for psychotherapists and helping professionals, and essential for effective therapy, namely the strengths and resources of the client, the state of mind of the therapist, and the healing relationship.

 The training proceeds at a different rate for everyone.
 There is a minimum number of group training days required for most people to get a good basic sense of the method and be introduced to the various skills that would make someone a more effective helper to anyone in distress, the kind of person who prizes others and who also has the ability to demonstrate that in ways that are felt by others.

-After the basic training each student will have been given the skills to recognize and participate in offering an insightful and healing/nourishing experience for someone else.
+After the basic training you will have been given the skills to recognize and participate in offering an insightful and healing/nourishing experience for someone else.

 The components of personhood development that will be included in every session include the practice of loving presence, quieting the mind, nonverbal expression, and emotional nourishment (the art of comforting).